jimmyl02/cryptotools/README.md

 ### attacks

 #### RSA
-- wiener's attack - may work when the e is very small or very large
+- wiener's attack (wiener_attack) - may work when the e is very small or very large
+- recover prime factors (recover_prime_factors) - recovers p and q when given n, e, and d

 ### utilities